RussBaz/experimental-reparse-html/README.md

 -   **`<r-extend name="template-name" />`** (must be before any tag other than r-require) to wrap the current template into a default slot of the specified template
 -   **`<r-require label="optional-label" name="var-name" type="var-type" default="optional-default" />`** (must be before any tag other than r-extend) to define a variable that must be passed into the template from the caller
 -   **`<r-require label="optional-label" name="var-name" type="var-type" default="optional-default" mutable />`** or if you need to remap it to a mutable variable of the same name
 -   or you can add `local-only` attribute to prevent it from being required in outer scopes.
 You have to provide your own argument for such a parameter in such a case.
+WARNING!
+This will disable all protocol conformance for the enums with `local-only` attributes.
 -   **`<r-include name="template-name" />`** to include another template or
 -   **`<r-include name="template-name"> default slot </r-include>`** to include a template with a default slot provided
 -   **`<r-block> some data </r-block>`** to group some part of template, e.g. wrap some text with it and now you can apply control attributes to it.